-Full implementation of the new academic year structure will be introduced in 2017-18 across all undergraduate and postgraduate taught programmes and will include:
+Full implementation of the new academic year structure was introduced in 2017-18 across all undergraduate and postgraduate taught programmes and included:

-- Removal of a mid-year examination diet in January.
+- Removal of the mid-year examination diet in January.

 - Retention of a two-semester structure for taught postgraduate students, contributing to a differentiated postgraduate experience.

 - Introduction of a progressive continuous assessment model across both semesters.
-Examinations will be timetabled only at the end of the second semester.
+Examinations have been timetabled only at the end of the second semester.

-- A 2-3 week student development programme will be timetabled after the undergradute examination period in Semester 2 to facilitate a range of developmental opportunities for undergraute students.
+- A 2-3 week student development programme has been timetabled after the undergraduate examination period in Semester 2 to facilitate a range of developmental opportunities for undergraduate students.